 It is good to minimise the use of margarine type spreads because none of them are very healthy.
 Still use them, of course, but aim for moderation.
 It is easy to replace margarine at times with pureed avocado or hummus or other bean-based spreads (home made).
 Nut butters are another alternative.

-The peanut butter is so fresh and vital made this way, I urge you to try it and compare the taste with your purchased one.
+Home made peanut butter is so fresh and vital made this way, I urge you to try it and compare the taste with your purchased peanut butter.

-It is so easy to make them.
+It is so easy to make.
 Imagine the kids coming home from school and you say “let me whip you up a fresh batch of peanut butter for your snacks!”

 Take a cup of raw, unsalted nuts (cashews, walnuts, peanuts, macadamias, pinenuts, pistachios, brazil nuts, hazelnuts, pecans, almonds, or a combination) and place into the food processor.
 Let the processor run for 2 minutes or so until the nuts are ground and forming a paste.
 They will look a little grainy.
 At this point, add a little oil and a pinch of salt, and then continue to process until ground and creamy.

 Use a tasteless oil if you can – grapeseed or peanut oil would be fine.
 Cashews will take 1 – 2 Tblspns of oil, but peanuts, being oilier nuts, may take less.